 She is the recipient of numerous grants and fellowships including the DAAD, Rotary International Foundation, Danner Stiftung, Vermont Studio Center, Studienstiftung des Deutschen Volkes, the MIT Council for the Arts and SUNY New Paltz's Research and Creative Projects Award.

-Frank is an Assistant Professor in Photography at the State University of New York at New Paltz.
+Frank is an Associate Professor in Photography at the State University of New York at New Paltz.
 From 2003 to 2012, she taught Photography and Related Media at MIT's Program in Art, Culture and Technology in Cambridge, MA, USA.

 The SPE Partners program offers three packages which provide flexible opportunities for schools, businesses, and nonprofit organizations to subsidize faculty, staff, students, and broader community participation in SPE.